School of Intercultural Studies

 - Graduates will value the importance of spiritual formation in both its personal and communal dimensions

-The School of Intercultural Studies (formerly World Mission) offers the following degree and certificate programs:
+The School of Intercultural Studies (formerly World Mission) offers the following programs:

 - Master of Arts in Intercultural Studies (English and Korean)